IgnacioMB/csvcli/README.md

 # csvcli 0.0.1 (WIP)
 ## Description
 A simple command-line interface to work with CSV, excel and parquet files.
 You can use it to:
-- navigate through the contents of your tabular data fast and with a human-friendly format directly on the shell
+- navigate through the full contents of your tabular data fast and with a human-friendly format directly on the shell
-- quickly see which columns, data-types are inside
+- quickly see which columns, data-types are in the file and how many null values or unique values are per column
 - select subsets of the tabular data and even run SQL queries on it

 ## Common parameters